 Peter Mathijssen (MIT App Inventor Power User, The Netherlands)

-Peter is an App Inventor user since the classic version, App Inventor Power User and Kodular community moderator.
+Peter is an App Inventor user since the classic version and an App Inventor Power User.
 Besides playing with App Inventor and moderating the community, he works on tutorials and promotional materials.
 Peter is one of the team members representing App Inventor at FOSDEM in Belgium.
 Peter has a personal website where he offers tutorials, materials, tips & tricks related to App Inventor.
 The website is in Dutch and can be found at https://petermathijssen.nl.

 Queena Ling (Preface Coding, Hong Kong)